inlab-geo/espresso/contrib/slug_test/README.md

 2. Hvorslev (1951) solution

-These solutions assume full aquifer penetration by the production well.
+These solutions assume full aquifer penetration by the tested well.
 All solutions are calculated in the Laplace domain and are inverted to the time domain numerically using the De Hoog et al. (1982) algorithm.